DimitarChristoff/epik/README.md

 </p>
 </div>

 This method allows you to remove a single model or an array of models from the collection in the same call.
 For each removed model, a `remove` Event will fire (if `quiet` is not true).
-When removing of all Models is done, the collection will also fire a `set` event, allowing you to re-render your views etc.
+When removing of all Models is done, the collection will also fire a `reset` event, allowing you to re-render your views etc.

 In addition to removing the Model from the Collection, it removes the reference to the Collection in the Model's `_collections` Array and stops observing the Model's events.